 Urge your legislators to support medical marijuana legislation

 Legislators truly do listen to their constituents, so be sure to follow up with calls to their offices after sending your letters!
+You can look up your elected officials here.

 Writing a letter to the editor of your local newspaper can be a great way to foster discussion about marijuana policy reform.
 While we have provided a list of talking points, we encourage you to write your own letter.